Githuber230318/Dark-ISP/README.md

 RAWPY_USE_SYSTEM_LIBRAW=1 pip install -e .
 ```
 ## 🗄 Data Peparation
-We have uploaded the LOD dataset and its orignal RAW image [here](https://pan.baidu.com/s/1234567890) (Extraction code：abcd).
+We have uploaded the LOD dataset and orignal RAW images [here](https://pan.baidu.com/s/1234567890) (Extraction code：abcd).

 To accelerate training, it is necessary to preprocess RAW format files into npz files.
 You need to replace the corresponding directory name in the code, then run it：
 ```python